 Let’s return back to the example I gave earlier for the home mortgage company.
 The fourth pillar of a fully automated enterprise drives their efforts toward helping loan officers prioritize prospects.
 Machine learning models use past data to predict likelihood to default, automatically giving loan officers the ability to reach out to the most important prospects first.

-If you want to see more examples and learn what a fully automated enterprise looks like in action, be sure to join Param Kahlon’s “20.10: The Release that Kickstarts Digital Transformation” presentation on December 16, 2020*.
+If you want to see more examples and learn what a fully automated enterprise looks like in action, be sure to join me and other industry experts for our UiPath Live: The Fully Automated Enterprise™ event.

 Your fully automated future is on the horizon